Between Them

 Between Them (Toutes les deux) is a 2021 Canadian romantic comedy film, written and directed by Noël Mitrani.

 The film premiered in the United States at the Tampa International Gay and Lesbian Film Festival on October 3, 2021.

 Plot

-A brilliant professor of Russian origin, sickly jealous, is convinced that his wife is cheating on him.
-He hires a female private detective to follow her.
+A brilliant professor of Russian origin, Dimitri, is obsessed and convinced that his wife Lucie is cheating on him with her coworker, Horster.
+He hires a female private detective Valérie to follow her.
 Soon after, the detective develops a strong attraction to her target.